ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/reference/configuration.md

 This section details all the supported configuration options available with **Greenwood**, which you can define in a _greenwood.config.js_ file at root of your project.

-The below is a _greenwood.config.js_ file reflecting default values:
+Below is a _greenwood.config.js_ file reflecting default values:

 ```js
 export default {